kurniapangastutii/sport-footwear-analysis/README.md

 ---

 ### 🔹 Brand Performance
-- Bar & pie charts for brand comparison
+- Bar and pie charts for brand comparison
-- Identifies top-performing brands
+- Identifies top-performing brands and shoe categories

 ---

 ### 🔹 Discount Impact Analysis
-- Analyzes relationship between discount levels and sales
+- Analyzes the relationship between discount levels and sales
-- Evaluates effectiveness of discount strategies
+- Evaluates the effectiveness of discount strategies

 ---